The Best Pork Loin Roast – Feta & Garlic Stuffed

 pinwheel pork loin with feta, kale garlic filling

-It’s classic pork loin roast transformed by spiral-cutting it into a 3/4 to 1-inch thick layer… Then filled with a savory blend of feta, Parmesan, kale, garlic, and Italian breadcrumbs.
+It’s a classic pork tenderloin recipe transformed by spiral-cutting it into a 3/4 to 1-inch thick layer… Then filled with a savory blend of feta, Parmesan, kale, garlic, and Italian breadcrumbs.
 Once rolled up and roasted to perfection, this main dish impresses with its gorgeous presentation and flavor!

 Pinwheel Pork Loin is the perfect centerpiece for special occasions, from Thanksgiving and Christmas to New Year’s Eve or birthday celebrations!
-Its elegant presentation and flavors make it a memorable addition to your holiday feast.
+Its elegant presentation and beautiful crust, and best flavors make it a memorable addition to your holiday feast.

-The combination of savory pork, creamy feta, earthy kale, and aromatic garlic creates a flavor profile that even the pickiest eaters enjoy.
-Whether you’re hosting a big gathering or a small dinner, this show-stopping dish is a crowd-pleaser.
+The combination of lean cut of meat, creamy feta, earthy kale, and aromatic garlic in this easy recipe creates a flavor profile that even the pickiest eaters enjoy.
+Whether you’re hosting a big gathering or a small dinner, this show-stopping boneless pork loin roast is a crowd-pleaser.

 how to spiral cut a pork loin.
 Start at the arrow and follow the black lines slicing all the way through the loin